josen00000/Guildhall/sd2.final.md

 C29.SD2.A09 Render Targets
 ======
+Have some warning becauase of template testing and eventSystem subscribe method testing.
+Warning is " local variable is initialized but not referenced
 ## Tasks
 - [x] `NamedProperties`
     - [x] Switch named properties over to use `TypedProperty` instead of just strings